-I trained as an transpersonal integrative counsellor (BACP accredited), at Re-Vision, an holistic model which incorporates mind, body and soul.
+I trained as a transpersonal integrative psychotherapeutic counsellor, at Re-Vision, an holistic model which incorporates mind, body and soul.
 Combining a spiritual perspective with down to earth skills, influences include models such as: Gestalt, Neuroscience, Psychodynamic, dream analysis, art therapy, family systems and body therapy.

 I am also trained as a play therapist and have experience of working with primary school aged children.

 I am trauma informed which means we work with awareness of the impact of trauma on the body, being cautious to avoid overwhelm and build resources to manage painful feelings.
 This may mean traumatic events are not spoken about directly for quite some time, if ever.
 This way of working is based on the leading and most up to date knowledge of trauma and it’s impact.